LOOKING FOR ASSISTANCE

 This rule requires providers to complete a background check of the Employee Abuse Registry prior to hire and avoid employing an individual who has been placed on the registry.

-The EAR is an essential piece in the enforcement of the NMDOH policy of “Zero tolerance of abuse, neglect and exploitation” and in the DHI mission of enhancing the quality of health systems for all New Mexicans.
+The EAR is an essential piece in the enforcement of the HCA policy of “Zero tolerance of abuse, neglect and exploitation” and in the DHI mission of enhancing the quality of health systems for all New Mexicans.

 The EAR maintains a current list of individuals who have a substantiated registry-referred employee Abuse, Neglect or Exploitation case involving a recipient of care or services from a provider.